Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Crossing time and Lifetime

 We show in Appendix \ref{sec:scalings} that indeed all proper areas in the HR spacetime will be of the form $m^2 \, \delta(X)$ with $\delta(X)$ some function of $X$.
 This follows also on dimensional grounds.
 The areas $A_\ell$ are the result of a classical discretization and thus, $\hbar$ can only enter as an overall constant corresponding to the choice of units.
 Recall that we are working in geometrical units ($G=c=1$), where length, time and mass all have dimensions $\sqrt{\hbar}$.
 Similarly, since the embedding data $\zeta_\ell$ are boost angles, they will be functions only of $X$,

 and the same is true for the 3d normal data $\vec{k}_{\ell\nn}$.

 The semiclassicality parameter $t$ controls the coherence properties of the states.
 As can be seen from \eqref{eq:ExtrinsicStates}, it must be a small and positive dimensionless number.
 Following \cite{thiemann_gauge_2001-4,bianchi_coherent_2010}, it corresponds to a dimensionless physical scale of the problem and is thus proportional to a positive power of $\hbar$.
-The only fixed physical scale available here is the mass $m$, and we set
+Since the only fixed physical scale available here is the mass $m$, we assume that

 The allowed values of $n$ from the requirement that the states are peaked on both conjugate variables are given below.
+Note that in principle one may wish to allow in the parameter $t$ a parameter $T$.
+We revisit this point in Section \ref{sec:shortcomings}.